 Disabling individual overrides

-To disable an individual theme overrides, click the Delete button to the right of the override file name.
+To disable an individual theme override, click the Delete button to the right of the override file name.
 This will delete the override file from your site, but not from the downloaded theme files on your computer or network.

 Rebuilding theme files